-- 8.10.1 Any petition presented to a meeting of Council shall: - be in legible writing/print or an e-petition and contain a minimum of ten (10) names; - include the name and contact details of the Principal Petitioner (i.e., one person who is the organiser and who will act as the key contact for the issue); - include the postcode of all petitioners, and

-- for printed petitions, have the details of the specific request/matter appear on each page of the petition. - 8.10.2 Where a Councillor presents a petition to a meeting of Council, no debate on or in relation to it shall be allowed and the only motion which may be moved is that the petition be received; or received and referred to a committee or officer for consideration and a report back to the Council; or not be received because it is deemed invalid. - 8.10.3 Council will respond to the Principal Petitioner in relation to all petitions.
+- 8.10.1 Any petition presented to a meeting of Council shall: - be in legible writing or typewritten and contain a minimum of ten (10) signatures; - include the name and contact details of the Principal Petitioner (i.e., one person who is the organiser and who will act as the key contact for the issue); - include the postcode of all petitioners, and - have the details of the specific request/matter appear on each page of the petition. - 8.10.2 Where a Councillor presents a petition to a meeting of Council, no debate on or in relation to it shall be allowed and the only motion which may be moved is that the petition be received; or received and referred to a committee or officer for consideration and a report back to the Council; or not be received because it is deemed invalid. - 8.10.3 Council will respond to the Principal Petitioner in relation to all petitions.